spacetelescope/drizzlepac/doc/source/runastrodriz.rst

           * apply 'best' apriori (not aposteriori) solution

-        c) generate drizzle products for all sets of inputs (FLC and/or FLT) without CR identification
+        c) generate drizzle products for all sets of inputs (FLC and/or FLT)
         d) verify alignment using focus index on FLC or, if no FLC, FLT products
         e) if alignment fails, update trailer file with info on failure
         f) if product alignment verified: